frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 **If it give a memory/error the first time you try to run a sub-menu application, try a second time** **For older B&W radios, they don't have enouth memory for the suite.
 Keep using the stand alone scripts**

+**UPDATE v2.4: Support for new Spektrum firmware 3.4.x  (Dec 16, 2025)**

+From Spektrum Site:

+New Features
+- Port Mapping.
+See https://wiki.spektrumrc.com for details guide/details.
+- Added FastBoot support.
+Telemetry alarm and receiver blinking will indicate a FastBoot state.
+Note - Behavior can vary depending on all electronics used in the system.
+See wiki.spektrumrc.com for platform specific details.
+- Added Channel Transition Point option for Nosewheel retract channel to specify where the transition between retracted/extended happens.

+Improvements
+- Re-organized Nosewheel menu structure

+Bug fixes
+- Some receivers not being able to save parameters properly
+- Outputs on additional gyro systems being affected by SAFE
+- Stick inputs being calculated incorrectly if a channel had one of the travel endpoints set to 0%.

 **UPDATE v2.3: Support for up to 16ch  (Nov 06, 2025)**

 **UPDATE v2.2: Added Flight modes for helicopters  (Oct 15, 2025)**